Share Your Faith!

 OCIA Sponsor – Support a catechumen or candidate who is preparing to join the Catholic Church.
 There are once-a-month Sponsor Nights, Masses with rites, and the Easter Vigil or Confirmation Mass.
 You must be a Confirmed Catholic in good standing with a desire to lead people into the Catholic faith.
 You will be trained at the first Sponsor Night, and you will receive support throughout the year.

-Confirmation Service, Socials, and Retreats Volunteer – If you enjoy spending time with middle school youth and want to support their faith growth, please consider volunteering for Confirmation service events, socials, and retreats.
-Events happen occasionally throughout the year.
-Protecting God’s Children training is required, and specific training is provided before each event.
+Confirmation Service, Socials, and Retreats Volunteer* – Support our middle school students at Confirmation service events, socials, and retreats as needed throughout the year.
+Training is provided before each event.

 Floater* – Our floater role is someone who roams around the building throughout the night.
 They visit each class, helping when needed with projects, bathroom breaks, or even filling in as a substitute aide or catechist.
 Classes meet on Sundays, 4:30 – 6:00 p.m., from September through April.